46bit/46b.it/_posts/2021-03-04-getting-alerted-when-cycle-paths-flood.md

 Unfortunately the JSON Exporter doesn't support measurement units.
 It does support help text but I don't need that for myself (something to do later.)
 What I have done is configured some useful labels, including the IDs mentioned up the top of this article.

 I've made a public Docker image for this if you want to re-use it: `ghcr.io/46bit/flood-exporter`.
+You can get the Dockerfile and a Kubernetes deployment example at [github.com/46bit/flood-exporter](https://github.com/46bit/flood-exporter).

 ## What's next?